Interviews with Leopold Stokowski

 Is it not better to concentrate on the music and the musical

 performances, the joy, and the insight he has given us through

 his sixty years of recording ?
 What is the importance

-of his re-creations of his personal and his history ?
+of his re-creations of his personal details and of his history ?

 The music is the important part of this person I would regard as